Learning Optimized Risk Scores: Introduction

-Our approach is a promising option to build models that obey constraints related to, for example, \textit{interpretability} \citep[see e.g.][where interpretability is addressed through constraints on model form]{caruana2015intelligible,gupta2016monotonic,ChenEtAl18,LiEtAl18}, \textit{safety} \citep{amodei2016concrete}, \textit{credibility} \citep{wang2017creating}, and \textit{fairness} \citep{kamishima2011fairness,zafar2015fairness}.
-Such qualities depend on multiple model properties, which change significantly across applications and result in unclear performance trade-offs.
-Current approaches often aim to address a specific kind of constraints for generic models via pre- or post-processing \cite[see e.g.,][]{goh2016satisfying, calmon2017optimized}.
-In contrast, our approach can address such constraints directly for a specific model class.
-When these models belong to a simple hypothesis class (e.g., risk scores), we can expect model performance on training data to generalize and check generalization empirically (e.g., using cross-validation).
-In this way, users can assess the impact of their requirements on predictive performance and make informed choices between models.
+Our work highlights an alternative approach to build models that obey constraints related to, for example, \emph{interpretability} \citep[see e.g.][where interpretability is addressed through constraints on model form]{caruana2015intelligible,gupta2016monotonic,Rudin19,ChenEtAlFICO2018,LiEtAl18} \emph{safety} \citep{amodei2016concrete}, \emph{credibility} \citep{wang2017creating}, and \emph{parity} \citep{kamishima2011fairness,zafar2015fairness}.
+Such qualities depend on multiple model properties, which vary significantly across applications and present unknown performance trade-offs.
+Existing approaches often aim to address specific types of constraints for generic models by pre-processing or post-processing \cite[see e.g.,][]{goh2016satisfying, calmon2017optimized,wang2019repairing}.
+In contrast, our approach aims to address such constraints directly for a specific model class.
+When these models belong to a simple hypothesis class (e.g., risk scores), we can expect model performance on training data to generalize, and we can evaluate this empirically (e.g., using cross-validation).
+In this way, one can assess the impact of constraints on predictive performance and make informed choices between models.